 Whether you know it or not, all of us have eaten and benefited from delicious Mediterranean food.
-This diet principally came from ancient Greece and Rome and is based on their daily habits, which favoured the crops they had in abundance.
-These exceptional meals are low in fat, with only 30 percent of your daily calorie intake, but rich in carbohydrates and vegetable fibres.
+This diet principally came from ancient Greece and Rome and is based on produce grown in these regions. th.
+Mediterranean meals are low in fat, with only 30 percent of your daily calorie intake, but rich in carbohydrates and vegetable fibres.

 This diet is effective for symptoms of arthritis if you focus on consuming anti-inflammatory ingredients (olive oil, berries, fish etc.).
 Research even shows that the low levels of inflammation gained from this diet could result in an improvement in joint mobility.

 Recommended recipe: Simple Tuna Pasta